Our Resources

 Customising the system for the NHS context

-Because of its uniqueness, it is important that the look, feel and terminology match the NHS and are not simply adapted from a corporate solution.
+Because of its uniqueness, it is important that the look, feel and terminology fit the NHS context and are not simply adapted from a corporate solution.
 Elements such as the question set, feedback group names, anonymity levels, branding, tone and style should all feel authentic and aligned.

 Really nice people who rate highly - encouraging balanced and honest ratings

 This is not a criticism, but our data shows a cultural norm towards generous, top-end ratings.
-Engaging respondents thoughtfully, with on-screen, just-in-time advice and guidance on how to give balanced, constructive feedback, is another essential part of getting 360 degree feedback in the NHS right.
+Engaging respondents thoughtfully, with on-screen, just-in-time advice and guidance on how to give balanced, constructive feedback, is another essential part of getting 360 degree feedback right in the NHS.

 From our experience across the NHS, several principles consistently make the difference between a process that is simply useful and one that is genuinely developmental.